pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 ### 👋 ForEachStore

-The [`ForEachStore`][foreachstore-docs] is another helper view, but this one helps transform a store of a collection into stores for each element in the collection.
+[`ForEachStore`][foreachstore-docs] is another helper view, but this one helps transform a store of a collection into stores for each element in the collection.
 It's great for when you need to a list of complex features.

-It's typical use looks something like this:
+Its typical use looks something like this:

 ```swift
 ForEachStore(self.store.scope(state: \.rows, action: \.rows)) { rowStore in